hoangsonww/The-MovieVerse-Database/.github/README.md

     ```
     npm start
     ```
-11. Start developing and make your changes.
-If you wish to test the app, please refer to the
 11. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 12. Push to the Branch (`git push origin feature/AmazingFeature`)
 13. Open a Pull Request (if you want to merge your changes to our official app)